kuzzleio/documentation/src/api/1/controller-admin/load-securities/index.md

 **Notes:**

-* The file can contain any number of roles, profiles and users.
+* The body can contain any number of roles, profiles and users.
 * If a role, profile or user already exists, it will be replaced.
 * Fixtures are loaded sequentially, first the roles, then the profiles and finally the users.
 If a failure occurs, Kuzzle immediately interrupts the sequence.